ffl0w/telemetry/README.md

-# 📞 telemetry
+# telemetry
-Approaching declarative programming with reactions on the go.
+📞 A different approach to declarative programming with reactions on the go.

 ----